 Info about the team: The GW Women's Club Soccer team was founded in 2001 and since then we have grown into a fun and competitive team.
 We compete in a league during the fall against other schools in the area.
-For the past 4 years we have qualified for regionals and hope to do so again this year!
+For the past 5 years we have qualified for regionals and will be going again this year!
 During the fall we have practice 2-3 times during the week (two outdoor and sometimes one indoor) and games on the weekend.
 While we are a competitive we also like to have fun and do things as a team!